Learn About Guardianship and Conservatorship

 - The attorney for the incapacitated individual will be required to meet with him in person to inform him about the court proceeding and read the petition to him.

 - The attorney will prepare a written report detailing his meeting with the incapacitated individual and file it with the court.
 The report should include a statement as to whether he believes the person understood the purpose of the meeting and the contents of the petition.

 - The judge will review the petition, the committee’s findings, and the attorney’s report.
 He'll take into consideration the expertise provided by the medical committee's report as well as the observations of the attorney.

 - A hearing will be held where arguments can be made for or against the person’s need for a guardian or conservator.
 The incapacitated person's court-appointed attorney and all interested persons and their attorneys are typically required to attend this hearing.
 The judge may have questions for some or all of them to assist him in making the right decision.
 The incapacitated person isn't required to attend the hearing if they're too ill to do so.

 - The judge will make the final determination as to whether the individual in question is completely competent or partially or totally incapacitated.
 They'll combine the written findings of the medical committee as well as the testimony of all interested persons and make a decision as to the individual's overall mental abilities or disabilities.

 The Goal of the Court

-If the person is determined to be totally incapacitated, all of legal rights are typically handed over to the person or institution who is appointed as his guardian or conservator.
+If the person is determined to be totally incapacitated, all of their legal rights are typically handed over to the person or institution who is appointed as their guardian or conservator.